AshKyd/ui95/docs/README.md

 But you might find it interesting if you have a burning need to implement an old-school interface, maybe in a game or something.

-## Using ui95
+# Using ui95

+⚠️ While you should consider this alpha quality and subject to change ⚠️, you can implement the components or the full-on apps in your own projects.

-### In your app
+## Using components in your app

-Consider this alpha quality.
-But if you want to implement something, you can directly require the Preact components into your app.
+But if you want to implement these components or apps, you can directly require the Preact components into your app.

-For examples, see the [Storybook](/storybook/) components.
+For examples, see the [Storybook](https://ui95.ash.ms/storybook/) components.

-### As a desktop
+<iframe src="/storybook/" width="100%" height="600"></iframe>

+## Using the full desktop in your app

 To run a full desktop, you can mount the `Shell` component in your Preact app.